osmosis-labs/osmojs/packages/osmojs/docs/lcd.md

 # LCD Clients

-You can generate RPC classes with the `includeLCDClient` option in [telescope](https://github.com/osmosis-labs/telescope).
+You can generate LCD classes with the `includeLCDClient` option in [telescope](https://github.com/osmosis-labs/telescope).

 For any module that has a `Query` type, there will be a `LCDQueryClient` object: